Rail transportation in the Philippines: Expansion

 As part of the government's recent investments in transportation in the country, numerous projects are ongoing to expand and rehabilitate the railways in Luzon.
-Projects include the North–South Commuter Railway, a 180 km line from New Clark City in Capas, Tarlac to Calamba, Laguna, the Metro Manila Subway, a 36 km underground rapid transit line from Quezon City to Taguig and NAIA Terminal 3, the LRT Line 1 South Extension, which would extend LRT Line 1 from Baclaran to Niog, the Subic–Clark Railway, a freight line from Subic to Clark, the PNR Batangas Railway, a new branch line serving commuters to and from Batangas, and the PNR South Long Haul, a total reconstruction and expansion of South Main Line from Manila to Matnog.
+Projects include the North–South Commuter Railway, a 180 km line from New Clark City in Capas, Tarlac to Calamba, Laguna, the Metro Manila Subway, a 36 km underground rapid transit line from Quezon City to Taguig and NAIA Terminal 3, the LRT Line 1 Cavite Extension, which would extend the existing line from Baclaran to Niog, the MRT-7 would connect North Avenue to San Jose Del Monte, and the MRT-4 would connect Ortigas Center to Taytay.

+Sources in the DOTr say it's unlikely that railway projects will finish during President Bongbong Marcos' term, as a Department of Justice (DOJ) legal opinion has led to an indefinite pause on right of way acquisitions, except for ongoing expropriation cases and subterranean land.
+Under Philippine law, specifically Republic Act 10752, the government must meet certain conditions before compensating those affected by infrastructure projects.

+The Right of Way Act should take priority over the government’s loan agreements with project funders like the Japan International Cooperation Agency (JICA) and the Asian Development Bank (ADB), who are behind most of the infrastructure projects.
+Even though the law says informal settlers need to be relocated, it’s not clear if they’ll get compensated for the replacement cost of their structures.
+This could lead to issues with JICA guidelines, especially along the route of the PNR that the NSCR will follow.
+According to the source, there was an effort to fix this issue in the proposed amendment to the Right of Way Act, but lawmakers didn’t manage to pass the bill before the 19th Congress took a break for elections.

-The current PNR service is also being expanded, with the PNR Metro Commuter now servicing Caloocan and Malabon.
+Prior to its closure, the current PNR service was also being expanded, with the PNR Metro Commuter opening stations in Caloocan and Malabon in 2018.
 PNR is also planning to reintroduce services to the Carmona branch line.
 New rolling stock was also acquired from PT INKA in Indonesia.